stormchaserroleplaying/stormchaserRPG/Equipment/Weapons/Glossary/index.md

 ### Reach
 The weapon has an extended length.
 This weapon adds 5 feet to your Reach when you attack with it, and when determining your Reach for attacks of opportunity with it.

+### Ready
+Because of the time required to load this weapon, you must spend a number of [Interact](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Interact/) actions to prepare the weapon for your next [Strike](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Strike/) with it.

 ### Sharp
 When you use a sharp weapon to attack a target with 4 or less DR, you ignore DR equal to the value listed.